-I have sailed on all four Disney ships and have been very fortunate to have sailed in a Concierge level one-bedroom suite each time.
+I have sailed on all five Disney ships and have been very fortunate to have sailed in a Concierge level one-bedroom suite each time.
 In fact, after sailing Concierge the first time on the Disney Dream, I realized that there was no way I would want to be in a standard stateroom, especially with a rambunctious six-year-old in tow.
 It’s like flying first class: if you do it once, you never want to go back to coach!

 So, why should anyone fork over such an exorbitant amount of money to sail Concierge on Disney Cruise Line?

 Concierge perks begin even before you embark the ship.
-You can reserve your on-board activities (e.g., spa appointments, specialty restaurant reservations) and port adventures 120 days prior to your sail date.
-This booking window is the same as Platinum Castaway Club members; however, unlike Platinum members, you are able to leverage a dedicated shoreside Concierge team by informing them of your preferences 125 days prior to sailing.
-The shoreside Concierge team makes the bookings on your behalf when the 120-day booking window opens.
-They are literally the first ones in the system allowed to book anything – at 12:00am, when the booking window opens, all the Concierge requests are automatically fulfilled (they have priority over all other requests).
+You can reserve your on-board activities (e.g., spa appointments, specialty restaurant reservations) and Port Adventures 130 days prior to your sail date (which is before any other cruise guests, regardless of your Castaway Club status) by leveraging a dedicated shoreside Concierge tram.
+The team makes the bookings on your behalf when the 130-day booking window opens.